Menu

 Growing Mediterranean Crops in Adelaide

-Olives, figs, grapes, pomegranate, and artichokes for Adelaide's ideal Mediterranean climate
+Olives, figs, grapes, pomegranates, artichokes, and herbs for Adelaide's ideal climate

 Adelaide has one of the closest matches to a true Mediterranean climate of any Australian city.
 Hot, dry summers and cool, wet winters create perfect conditions for crops that have been cultivated around the Mediterranean basin for thousands of years.
 South Australia's olive oil industry, wine regions, and fig orchards prove how well these crops perform here.

 Growing Mediterranean crops in your backyard connects you to Adelaide's rich food heritage.
+Italian, Greek, and Lebanese communities have grown olives, figs, and grapes in Adelaide's suburbs for generations.
 Many of these plants are long-lived, drought-tolerant once established, and produce heavily with minimal fuss.
+They also suit dry-adapted gardening techniques that reduce water use and maintenance.

 Olives